 The plan offers an expansive provider network across the US and out-of-network benefits are available when traveling abroad.

 Enrollment in the RIT group plan is fully voluntary for domestic (US citizens) students.

 International Students (except those on H1b visas) will automatically be enrolled in and billed for the plan each semester.

 • RIT is not responsible for students’ personal property.

 • Coverage may be available on a parent/guardian’s homeowner’s or renter’s insurance policy (often referred to as personal property off premises), but deductibles can be high.

 • RIT offers a broad personal property insurance plan that is very reasonably priced with low deductible options.
-Check out College Student Insurance’s website for more info.
+Check out AJ Gallagher's website for more info.

 3. Consider dental insurance through RIT’s Excellus student dental plan for services in the Rochester area.

-5. Explore the links below and the Summer 2015 Letter to Students and Parents for more information about the RIT student insurance policies:
+5. Explore the links below for more information about the RIT student insurance policies:

 The 2018-19 deadline for enrollment in the Aetna Student Health Plan and the Excellus Dental Plan is September 28!